ekaputra07/ionic-parse-todo/README.md

 And **register an application at Parse**. https://www.parse.com/.

-Add your Parse application ID and Key, then open and edit file `www/js/services.js` and change the values with your parse app ID and key.
+Add your Parse application ID and Key in `www/js/services.js`.

 ```javascript
 var parseAppId = 'myappid',